-Here is how an accrued expense (using stationery as an example) affects the accounts in double entry bookkeeping, and this explains what is meant by entering the expense to the balance sheet:-
+The journal below shows how an accrued expense (using the stationery as an example) affects the accounts in double entry bookkeeping, and this explains what is meant by entering the expense to the balance sheet:-

-How do you know when an accrued expense (a purchase made on account) should be an asset purchase?
+How do you know when an accrued expense should be recorded as an asset purchase?

 Read more about these here.

 Instead of adding this purchase on credit to the profit and loss as an expense (like the stationery example up above), it will be added to the balance sheet as a fixed asset purchase.

 Either way, it is still an accrued expense if the bill is entered now and paid later.
 See the journal below.

 If the supplier issued you the bill and you paid it on the same day, it is not an accrued expense, it is a cash expense.